semmypurewal/BeginningJavaScript/03-types/readme.md

 ### Overview

-In the previous section we saw that the `+` operator can mean one of two things depending on the type of the value stored in a variable.
-In the case that the value is a string, it concatenates the two values.
+In the first section we saw that the `+` operator can mean one of two things, depending on the type of its arguments.
+If one of its arguments is a string, it concatenates the two values:

     var suit = "spades";
     var rank = "ace";